NTNU-IE-IIR/prosjekt-wargames-2022-JeyKey09/README.md

 ## Reflection
 Trough this period I have had many ideas on how to implement or add more functionality into the project.
 While this has worked in my favor to work with the project, it has also reflected negative towards me with creating documentation and tests.
 It has also made that some of my work seems "rushed" in the hope of it being finished.
 This can be mostly been seen in the Map package where I did not have a clear idea how I would want object to interact with each other.

 While I have made many choices trough the project, many of them has been created trough instinct or because I was lacking a functionality I wanted.
 This also means that much of my code does not follow proper design pattern as it should.
-Much of my code or the model of package has been refactored and been trough a couple iteration before it became this final product, that could have been avoided with proper planning.
+Much of my code or the model of package has been refactored and been trough a couple iteration before it became this final product, that could have been avoided with proper planning or using more to time to reflect on the code.

 ## Conclusion
+I have in conclusion fulfilled with the best of ability the requirements of this project.
+The project has been both a fun and a good learning experience as it provides some points that I can be better at.
+Given more time I am sure the I would have added more features within the application.
+If this task was given with a team in mind, github tasks would have been used more efficiently.